The Medina Township Board of Trustees Monthly Meeting

 Township/Road District Bills:

-All bills of the Town and Road District were reviewed and approved for payment.
-Mike Molohon made a motion to pay the bills.
+- All bills of the Town and Road District were reviewed and approved for payment.
+Shawn Garner made a motion to pay the bills.
 Cindy Greene seconded the motion.
 The motion was approved by a unanimous voice vote.

-Mike Molohon made the motion to adjourn and Cindy Greene seconded it.
+Cindy Greene made the motion to adjourn and Cam Parr seconded it.
 The motion passed unanimously.
-The meeting was adjourned at 6:25 pm.
+The meeting was adjourned at 6:45 pm.

 Mary Sundermeyer, Clerk